-“The hands,” wrote Dr. Maria Montessori, “are the instrument of man’s intelligence.”
-From ages three to six, the child is in the period referred to as the Absorbent Mind.
+Between the ages of three and six years, the child is in the period referred to as the Absorbent Mind.
 During this time, he literally absorbs everything in his environment through sensorial exploration.
 By sensorially absorbing the surroundings, a child forms his personality and himself.
 He constructs his mind: his memory, power to understand, and ability to think through impressions gained from the environment.

 At FWS, the classroom is designed to appeal to the child.
 Everything is custom-sized to facilitate the child’s independence and development.
-The Montessori teacher links the child to the materials and guides the child toward constructive activity, so that he may gleam from it all that he needs.
+Our Montessori teachers link the child to the materials and guide the child toward constructive activity, so that he may gleam from it all that he needs.

 The core of the Montessori Pre-Primary Curriculum is made up of Practical Life, Sensorial, Language, Math, Science, Geography and Art.
 We also provide Spanish or Arabic language classes as optional programs for our children.

 - Daily living tasks, such as pouring juice, polishing shoes, sweeping, and buttoning a shirt are practiced.

 - To the child, these are meaningful activities that involve caring for himself, other people, and the environment.